hassanzohdy/mongez-react-responsive/README.md

 - `string`: will generate a custom media query for regardless the value of the `direction`.
   - `tablet: @media (min-width: 500px) and (max-width: 1000px)` will generate `@media (min-width: 500px) and (max-width: 1000px)`.

+## Be aware of the order

+The order of calling the breakpoints matters, this is a css concept and not related to the package, so make sure you're writing the breakpoints right, or make it in a range to ensure that the order won't get affected.

+## Tests

+To run tests run command: `yarn test` or `npm run test`.

+## Contribution

+To contribute to this package, fork the package, make your changes, add the proper tests for your changes, run tests then make Pull Request.

 ## Change Log

+- 1.0.5 (22 May 2022)
+  - Added unit tests
 - 1.0.0 (21 May 2022)
   - Initial Version